ferrocene/ferrocene/src/values.rst

 A :t:`static` is not :t:`dropped` during :t:`destruction`.

 :dp:`fls_dowxbphqvk3n`
-A :t:`mutable static` whose :t:`type` is not :t:`interiorly mutable` may reside in read-only memory.
+A :t:`mutable static` whose :t:`type` is not subject to :t:`interior mutability` may reside in read-only memory.

 .. rubric:: Undefined Behavior

 :dp:`fls_b5wsmii7vz3v`
-It is undefined behavior to mutate an :t:`immutable static` that is not :t:`interiorly mutable`.
+It is undefined behavior to mutate an :t:`immutable static` whose :t:`type` is not subject to :t:`interior mutability`.

 .. rubric:: Examples